If the matter is an emergency, please contact 000.

 We do our best to provide you with the best possible counselling.
 We promise to keep you fully informed about approaches, methods and strategies used to help you reach your goals.
 We welcome questions and feedback about any aspect of the counselling process.
 While we want to help, in some cases a counsellor may not have the expertise you need or be the right counsellor for you.
 If that is the case, we will assist with a referral to another professional.

 Not telling others what you tell a counsellor.
 However, there are limits.
 Counsellors cannot keep conversations confidential if a person is a danger to themselves or others.
 Also, counsellors are professionally and morally obliged to report suspected child abuse or neglect.
+Finally, the Court may institute proceedings that might result in a sharing of information.
+In all instances the Counsellor would seek to inform you of the need to breach your confidentiality if time and safety concerns permit.

 Services offered at St James